wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 <p></p>
 **[A.2.p5.2]** Which execution has the best parallel efficiency: A) $r=2$ on 6 cores; or B) $r=3$ on 8 cores?
 Try to formulate an intuitive answer.
-Then check your intuition using analytics and/or the  simulation?
+Then check your intuition using analytics and/or the simulation.
+Show your work and reasoning.

 <div class="ui accordion fluid">
   <div class="title">